johnbillion/action-wordpress-plugin-attestation/README.md

 ### Verify provenance using the repo name

-The `--repo` option only works only if the plugin is not using a reusable workflow for its deployment:
+The `--repo` option works only if the plugin is not using a separate reusable workflow for its deployment:

 ```sh
 wget https://downloads.wordpress.org/plugin/query-monitor.3.16.4.zip